Tams03/CS-Projects/LiveTextTranslator/README.md

 **Course:** Deep Learning and Its Applications
 **Grade:** 99/100
 **Type:** Deep Learning & Web Application
-**Technologies:** Python, NLLB-200, FastAPI, WebSocket, GitHub Codespaces, Firebase
+**Technologies:** Python, NLLB-200, FastAPI, WebSocket, GitHub Codespaces, Firebase, Strealit

 ---

 ## Overview

-Live Text Translator (named LinguaLink) is a real-time translator for text and planned speech conversations, allowing users speaking different languages to communicate seamlessly.
+Live Text Translator (named **LinguaLink**) is a real-time multilingual translator for text and planned speech conversations, allowing users speaking different languages to communicate seamlessly using the **NLLB-200 deep learning model** for high-accuracy translation.
-The system uses NLLB-200 transformer models for high-accuracy translations and WebSocket-based communication for low-latency interactions.
-A Telegram bot interface enables group chat translation with per-user language preferences.
+Now includes an **interactive demo page** built with **Streamlit**, where you can try live two-way translation.
 The project also lays the groundwork for future speech-to-speech, speech-to-text, and text-to-speech integration.

 ---